 Choosing whether your business should follow a flexible or a rigid marketing strategy is always a major concern when trying to decide the best marketing plan example that will work for a business.
 While a rigid marketing strategy retains confidence from stakeholders, a flexible marketing strategy allows a business to quickly respond to spontaneous shifts in the market and new opportunities.

-The problem here is adopting a marketing strategy example which will strike a balance between your business goals and sustained growth in a dynamic market.
-This is especially important because a marketing strategy provides the structure and guidance for marketing mix tools.
+The problem here is adopting a strategy which will strike a balance between your business goals and sustained growth in a dynamic market.
+This is especially important because it provides the structure and guidance for marketing mix tools.

 A flexible marketing strategy allows for constant changes in marketing campaigns so that what works is retained and what doesn’t is ditched.
 This marketing strategy sets out ideas of how and where products and services can and will be promoted with rough dates and timelines for the campaigns.